imaginamundo/webcomponents/Readme.md

 # For the future

 - [ ] Create a way to make the component server side rendered;
-- [ ] Instead of reloading the whole page, add the listeners to upgrade the component.
+- [ ] Instead of reloading the whole component, add the listeners to upgrade the specific part of the component.

 That's all for now, thanks for reading.